 “Learn To Let Go.
 That Is The Key To Happiness.”

 Some of us are better equipped at making decisions than others.
 Even small decisions like what to wear – or if we should we go to the party – take us too long to decide.
 Bigger decisions like, what we want to do in our lives can keep us stagnant indefinitely.
+How to decide what brings joy in your life involves your possessions.

 There are probably many factors that contribute to our inability to make decisions but having confidence certainly makes it easier.